mtrdesign/krait/docs/usage.md

 <style scoped lang="scss"></style>
 ```

-In most cases you will not update the `apiEndpoint` and the `tableName` props of the `DynamicTable`
+In most cases, you will not update the `apiEndpoint` and the `tableName` props of the `DynamicTable`
 component.
 The `DynamicTable` component uses [slots](https://vuejs.org/guide/components/slots.html)
-to provide you with a way to manipulate the front-end representation of the data.
+to provide an easy way to manipulate the front-end representation of the data.

 - the `record` object contains the values for all columns (defined in the Table Definition Class)
 - the `column` object contains all column properties (from the DTO class [`TableColumnDTO`](https://github.com/mtrdesign/krait/blob/main/krait/src/DTO/TableColumnDTO.php))

 #### Implementing the Table in Blade Template